flexness/xrechnung-validator-docker/README.md

-# docker image for the kosit validator for xrechnung XML invoices
+# docker image for the kosit validator with xrechnung configuration

 this repo is the source for a docker image, running a containerized KOSIT validator for the german XRechnung (german e-invoicing standard)